Skip Navigation

 5. Be Responsive

-Having a responsive page means that all of the elements on it (including your video) can easily be viewed no matter what device the visitor’s using.
+Having a responsive page means that all of its elements (including your video) can easily be viewed no matter what device the visitor uses.
 Responsive designs work well and provide a good user experience on both desktop and mobile.

 If you’re self-hosting your video, you’ll need to convert it in order to include versions in different sizes (appropriate for different devices).
 If you use a video hosting platform, it should do this for you automatically.